 It is the very essence of Article 8 ECHR claims based on the family life dimension of this Convention provision that there are relationships, bonds and ties joining together the members of the family unit in question.
 In circumstances where the claims of several family members coincide, it would be artificial and unrealistic to determine them on their individual merits, in a rigid sequence and in insulated packages, without reference to the other claims.

-On the interpretation of the word “reasonable” the President comments:
+On the interpretation of the word “reasonable” the UT commented:

 We remind ourselves that the test to be applied is that of reasonableness.
 Other legal tests which have gained much currency in this sphere during recent years – insurmountable obstacles, exceptional circumstances, very compelling factors – have no application in the exercise we are performing.
 Self-evidently, the test of reasonableness poses a less exacting and demanding threshold than that posed by the other tests mentioned.

-Applying this approach, the President reminds us that all the relevant considerations have to be taken into account:
+Applying this approach, the President reminded us that all the relevant considerations have to be taken into account:

 We consider that the application of the reasonableness test involves a balance of all material facts and considerations.
 The application of this test will invariably be intensely fact sensitive, see EB (Kosovo) v Secretary of State for the Home Department UKHL 41, at – , per Lord Bingham.
 Ultimately, the factors to which we give determinative weight are the length of the third Appellant’s residence in the United Kingdom (some 11 years), which has spanned three quarters of his life; his deep immersion in all aspects of life in this country; the critical stage of his personal and educational development which has been reached; his minimal connections with his country of origin; and the likelihood that he will make a useful contribution to United Kingdom society.

-It is refreshing here to see weight being given to the public interest in favour of allowing a child to settle in the UK.
+It was refreshing to see weight being given to the public interest in favour of allowing a child to settle in the UK.

-The President gives due adverse weight to the unlawful overstay of the parents but observes that “a child’s best interests should not be compromised on account of the misdemeanours of its parents” and the appeals are all allowed.
+The President gave due adverse weight to the unlawful overstay of the parents but observed that “a child’s best interests should not be compromised on account of the misdemeanours of its parents”.